 This a side project inspired by my deep appreciation for two things: Boba milk tea and Galatians 5:22.
 The Fruit of the Spirit presents nine character traits that we should live by.
-One day I decided to combine these two very different concepts—I was curious about what I could come up with.
+One day I decided to combine these two very different concepts as a design exercise, and these boba characters were born.